Airport (Hailey novel): Background

 Earlier in his writing career, Hailey also wrote Runway Zero Eight, which was a novelization of the television play Flight into Danger (1956) and later inspired the films Zero Hour!
 (1957) and Terror in the Sky (1971).
-The plot of Runway Zero Eight features prominently in the comedy spoof Airplane!
+The plot of Zero Hour features prominently in the comedy spoof Airplane!
 (1980).

 Reception

 Airport did not receive positive reviews: in The New York Times, Martin Levin said, "Mr. Hailey is a plodding sort of writer, but he has just the talent to suggest the crashing ennui of airport routine, where only a mortal disaster can provide color."
 In the same newspaper, Eliot Fremont-Smith wrote, "As for the formula, the possibilities seem all but inexhaustible.
 With 'Hotel' and 'Airport' successfully absorbed, can 'Shopping Center,' 'Parking Lot' and 'City Dump' be far behind?"

 Still, the book was commercially successful among readers, and would continue Hailey's success from the previous Hotel.
 It spent 64 weeks on the New York Times best seller list, 30 of which were at #1, and became the biggest-selling novel of 1968.